jeepinbird/second-brain/docs/project_requirements_document.md

     - Path to the journal directory (within the container).
     - Filename of the daily note template (e.g., daily_template.md).
     - Ollama service host URL and port.
-    - Specific embedding model name for Ollama.
     - Specific generation model name for Ollama.
+    - SentenceTransformers model name for embeddings.
     - Application log level (e.g., DEBUG, INFO, WARN, ERROR).
 * **TECH-CONF-03:** Default values should be provided for essential configurations where appropriate.